agSidharth/encyst_samples/README.md

 * Download the updated version of classifers folder from [Google Drive](https://drive.google.com/drive/folders/1hj16q2TW3JFhEL4d9pEdtxdrTxjnB8kW?usp=sharing) in the main directory as well.

 ## Running python expirement script:
+* You have to understand this small code for more carefull analysis of the complete performance.
 * This is for running `tester.py`
 * use `python tester.py sensitive` for sensitive samples
 * use `python tester.py gray` for gray box model